candycode/loco/README.md

 <CODE SAMPLE>

 ## History and status
-This project started several years ago when I got tired of spending time writing C/C++ code to build MVP/MVVM application logic like and bind UI events to callbacks with MOTIF/MFC/GTK/Qt/WPF...
+This project started several years ago when I got tired of spending time writing C/C++ code to build MVP/MVVM/MVC application logic and binding UI events to callbacks with MOTIF/MFC/GTK/Qt/WPF... + a few mobile frameworks.
-After some time spent looking into various scripting languages and their bindings to GUI frameworks I settled on Qt simply because it's been and still is the fastest path to building cross-platform applications scriptable in a widespread scripting language such as ECMAScript/JavaScript.
+After some time spent experimenting with different scripting languages and their bindings to GUI frameworks I settled on Qt for desktop applications simply because it's been and still is the fastest path to building cross-platform applications scriptable in a widespread scripting language such as ECMAScript/JavaScript.
-The current the code is a stripped down, cleaned-up, partially rewritten version of a larger and much garbled project which also had some Lua, Python and Scheme bindings; the only part I'm planning to move into the new project is the GL/OSG graphics view and probably some OpenCL stuff;
+The current code is a stripped down, cleaned-up, partially rewritten version of a larger and much garbled project which also had some Lua, Python and Scheme bindings; the only part I'm planning to move into the new project is the GL/OSG graphics view and probably some OpenCL stuff;
-but I might make also available other pieces as brand new project, as I did with QLua, available [here](/candycode/qlua).
+but I might make also available other pieces as brand new project, as I did with [QLua](/candycode/qlua).